databrary/www/website_mods.md

 ## Site-wide

 - ~~Increase font size site-wide?~~
+-
 ## [Databrary.org](http://databrary.org)

 ### Site-wide footer

 ~~- Funding source with NSF logo and grant number (BCS 1238599) on each page (footer?)~~
+ >Not sure this is site-wide.
+I see the footer in the datavyu.org pages, but not on staging.databrary.org.
+Probably just replicate the footer or

 - Add Funding page when we have more funding sources